Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Relaxation of multiple axions

 Consider the case of just one species of ULDM, with particle mass $m$, ambient density $\rho$, and QP mass $M_{\rm QP}$, and consider the motion of a single test particle (not necessarily ULDM), with mass $m_{\rm test}\ll M_{\rm QP}$, traversing this medium.
 The mean time between significant collisions of the test particle against QPs in the background is (ignoring order unity factors) \be \tau\sim\frac{1}{n_{\rm QP}\sigma b^2},\ee where $n_{\rm QP}=\rho/M_{\rm QP}$ is the QP number density, $\sigma$ is the velocity dispersion in the system (pertaining to the QPs and to the test particle alike), and $b$ is the impact parameter for a significant collision.
 We define significant collisions as collisions that change the velocity of the test particle by an order unity factor; thus, \be b\sim\frac{GM_{\rm QP}}{\sigma^2}.\ee Inserting this into \refeq{tauest}, and using the definition of $M_{\rm QP}$, we have \be \tau\sim\frac{m^3\sigma^6}{G^2\rho^2}.\ee Up to the Coulomb log, \refeq{tauest1} has the same parametric scaling as \refeq{relax-time-ULDM}.
 Of course, the equations describe the same process; we could just as well have set the test particle mass to $m_{\rm test}=m$, making it part of the ULDM.
-The numerical factors required to make \refeq{tauest1} precise were calibrated in~\cite{Bar-Or:2018pxz,Levkov:2018kau}.
+The numerical factors required to make \refeq{tauest1} precise were calibrated in Refs.~\cite{Bar-Or:2018pxz,Levkov:2018kau}.

 Using this understanding, the dynamical relaxation induced by one ``spectator" species of ULDM, with particle mass $m_2$ and DM fraction $f_2$, onto another ULDM species with particle mass $m_1$, is simply obtained from \refeq{relax-time-ULDM}, substituting $\rho\to f_2\rho$ and $m\to m_2$.
-In the main text we referred to this ``off diagonal" relaxation time as $\tau_{12}$.
+In the main text we referred to this ``off-diagonal" relaxation time as $\tau_{12}$.

 \end{appendix}